vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 E. I. IV p.
 243 at p.
 250. Ha-Minister.
 Vide p.
 105 and note 150 above.

 779A spy.
-It occurs in the grant of Sivaskandavarman (E. I. vol. I p.
+It occurs in the grant of Śivaskandavarman (E. I. vol. I p.
 2 at p.
 5).
 In I. 12 Kautilya speaks of

 sañcāras ( wandering spies like tikśna, rasada &c.). theta.Vide p.
 111 above. hagle-Minister for peace and war.
 This form of the word